What are Articles of Incorporation?

 Articles of Incorporation are a set of formal documents that establish the existence of a company in the United States and Canada.
 For a business to be legally recognized as a corporation, it must file these documents with the Secretary of State or company registrar where the company chooses to operate.
 Some states, such as Nevada and Delaware, attract a large number of firms seeking incorporation due to their favorable tax advantages and regulatory environments.

 The main components of the Articles of Incorporation include the name of the corporation, type of corporate structure, registered agent, number of authorized shares, and names and signatures of the owners of the corporation.

 Many states charge a filing fee for companies that choose to incorporate in their jurisdictions.
-The state fee for filing articles of incorporation for a for-profit corporation ranges from $50 to $500 as of 2017.
+The state fee for filing articles of incorporation for a for-profit corporation ranges from $50 to $500, as of 2017.
 For non-profit corporations, the filing fee ranges from $0 to $125.
-The fee varies depending on whether the incorporators filed the articles of incorporation by mail or through the registrars’ website.
+The fee varies depending on whether the incorporators file the articles of incorporation by mail or through the registrars’ website.
 If a company is incorporated in one state and conducts business in other states, it must register in the other states as well.
 It must also file the required fees and taxes that are charged to companies in each state.

 Purpose of Incorporating